ControlSystemStudio/phoebus/README.md

 ## Developing with Intellij IDEA

-First, download the target platform as described above.

 To import the project:

-* Start Intellij
+* Start IntelliJ.
+Make sure to install the Lombok plugin.
 * Import Project
 * Select the Phoebus directory
 * Import project from external model: Maven
 * Accept the default options and click Next twice
-* Ensure that the JDK is version 9 or above
+* Ensure that the JDK is version 11 or above
 * Change the project name to Phoebus and click finish

 To run the Phoebus application: